 • A state assessment test.

-• Evaluations by a licensed psychologist or another mutually agreed-upon method.
+• Evaluations by a licensed psychologist or another agreed-upon method.

-For additional tips on maintaining proper documentation, refer to our internal recommendation: Florida Homeschool Requirements Guide.
+For more tips on keeping proper records, see our internal guide: Florida Homeschool Requirements Guide.

 Step 5: Utilizing Scholarships and Financial Support

-The financial aspect of homeschooling can be eased through various scholarship programs.
+The cost of homeschooling can be eased through various scholarship programs.
 Florida offers the Family Empowerment Scholarship (FES-UA) and the Personalized Education Program (PEP), among others.
-These programs provide education savings accounts (ESA) to help cover expenses including:
+These programs provide education savings accounts (ESA) to help cover costs like:

 • Curriculum and learning materials